 - Game Master

-A special User who has many of the same in-game controls as a Game Master User, but does not have the ability to perform administrative actions like changing User roles or modifying World-level settings.
+A special User who has many of the same in-game controls as a Game Master User, but does not have the ability to perform administrative actions like modifying World-level settings.

-- The user has ability to view this entity as if they were owner, but it is a read-only access.
-They may not make any changes.
+- Allows the user to view this document as if they were owner, but prevents them from making any changes to it.

 To interact with Users programmatically, you will primarily use the following API concepts: